 - Written Documents that Can Facilitate Clear Communication and Setting Expectations:

 - Mentee-mentor Agreement.
 Based on a resource developed by the University of Kansas, this provides a set of questions for students and mentors to work through together.

 - Mentor Agreement.
 This allows a mentor to outline what a mentee can expect of them and what they expect of a mentee.
 This document was created by Sophie Pierszalowski and Kameron Kadooka for use by Oregon State University faculty.

 - Other written documents that may facilitate communication.

 - Emory’s Office of Undergraduate Research.
 Includes information on fellowships and other funding available for Emory undergraduates

 - Mentoring Neurodiverse Students

 - A Few Resources of Mentoring Students in Scientific Writing

 Biology 499R Specific Resources

-- Spring 2022 Biology 499R Syllabus, including schedule of assignments (some deadlines may change)
+- Biol 499R Spring 2024 Syllabus, including schedule of assignments (some deadlines may change).